james-stevens/easydane/README.md

         ./make_key <config-file>

-You can try out the exmaple, if you wish - but it will only be useful if you happen to own the domain name `exmaple.txt`
+You can try out the example, if you wish - but it will only be useful if you happen to own the domain name `example.txt`

-        ./make_key config.exmaple
+        ./make_key config.example